 Presently existing legal uses at the time of application are protected from interference by proposed uses of water.
 Existing legal uses are all uses of water which are exempt under chapter 373, F.S., or 40B-2, F.A.C., or which have a valid chapter 373, Part II, F.S., permit.

 Pursuant to subsection 373.223(1)(b), F.S., the applicant must provide reasonable assurance that it will not interfere with any presently existing legal use of water.
 Interference is considered to occur when the requested use would impair the withdrawal capability of an existing legal use to a degree that the existing use would require modification or replacement of the withdrawal facilities.

 An applicant for a new water use must provide reasonable assurances that the proposed withdrawal of water, together with other exempt or permitted withdrawals within the cone of influence of the proposed withdrawal, will not result in interference with existing legal uses.

 An applicant for renewal of a water use must provide reasonable assurances that the continued withdrawal of water, together with other exempt or permitted withdrawals within the cone of influence of the continued withdrawal, will not result in interference with existing legal uses.
 In determining whether the continued withdrawal will interfere with existing legal uses, the District shall consider the interference evaluation made during the most recent previous permit cycle.

 An applicant proposing to modify a water use must provide reasonable assurances that the proposed withdrawal of water, together with other exempt or permitted withdrawals within the cone of influence of the modified withdrawal, will not result in interference with existing legal uses.
 In determining whether the modified withdrawal will interfere with existing legal uses, the District shall consider only the proposed modification.

-If the permit applicant cannot provide reasonable assurance that a proposed withdrawal will not interference and may require a permit modification under section 40B-2.331, F.A.C.
-Mitigation may include, but shall not be limited to, pumpage reduction, modification of the impacted user's well or pump, relocation of withdrawal source, or other means.
+If the permit applicant cannot provide reasonable assurance that a proposed withdrawal will not interfere with existing legal uses, the applicant must submit a mitigation plan for District approval.
+The plan shall identify actions to mitigate for interference and may require a permit modification under section 40B-2.331, F.A.C.
+Mitigation may include, but shall not be limited to, pumpage reduction, modification of the impacted user's well or pump, relocation of withdrawal points, change in withdrawal source, or other means.

 The permittee must mitigate interference with existing legal uses caused in whole or in part by the permittee's withdrawals, consistent with the approved mitigation plan.
 The mitigation plan will either require a permittee to mitigate immediately or at the time of the actual interference.
 The determination of when mitigation is required is based upon the likelihood that the interference is projected to occur.